wiiznokes/fan-control/DEV.md

 ## Todo/upgradable parts

-- add cargo-packager a way to localize ressource: done but not merged
+- add cargo-packager a way to localize resource: done but not merged
 - add app icon on windows, with cargo packager (nsis)
 - add resource folder only for nsis
 - return error from the windows server